Can we prescribe the physical parameters of multiple black holes?: Preliminaries

-From now on, to distinguish the truly physical quantities from the ones deduced from superimposed Kerr-Schild form (\ref{eq:bks4}), the latter will be labeled by the ``pre upper index'' ${}^{{}_{}^{(A)}}$.
+From now on, to distinguish the real physical quantities from the auxiliary ones deduced from superimposed Kerr-Schild form (\ref{eq:bks4}), the latter will be labeled by the ``pre upper index'' ${}^{{}_{}^{(A)}}$.
 For instance, ${{}^{{}_{}^{(A)}} -0.7mm} h_{ij}$ will stand for the three-metric

 induced by the superposed Kerr-Schild form (\ref{eq:bks4}) on $t=const$ hypersurfaces, where $t$ is the time coordinate of the inertial system $x^\alpha=(t,x,y,z)$.
-Clearly, such a $t=const$ hypersurface may be assumed to be a Kerr-Schild time slice for each of the individual black holes, which implies that topologically it is simply the complement of the individual singularities in $\mathbb{R}^3$ as it was indicated in section\,\ref{asymptotic_flatness_adm_quantities}.
+Clearly, such a $t=const$ hypersurface may be assumed to be a Kerr-Schild time slice for each of the individual black holes, which implies that topologically it is simply the complement of the individual ``ring'' singularities in $\mathbb{R}^3$ as it was indicated in section\,\ref{asymptotic_flatness_adm_quantities}.

-Note that even though the metric (\ref{eq:bks4}) is not a solution to Einstein's equations the spacetime determined by it is asymptotically flat.
-This means, in particular, that the error to be a solution is so small that the integrability of the scalar curvature of \,$\preA -0.2mm h_{ij}$ (necessary for the well-definedness, for instance, of the ADM mass \cite{bartnik}) is still guaranteed, and that conditions in (\ref{af-l2}) and (\ref{R-T}) hold for (\ref{eq:bks4}), and, in turn, well-defined ADM charges can be associated with superposed Kerr-Schild black holes.
+Note that the metric (\ref{eq:bks4}) is not a solution to Einstein's equations yet it is asymptotically flat.
+This, in particular, means that the integrability of the scalar curvature of \,$\preA -0.2mm h_{ij}$ (necessary to have, for instance, well-defined ADM mass \cite{bartnik}) is guaranteed, and that conditions in (\ref{af-l2}) and (\ref{R-T}) hold for the metric in (\ref{eq:bks4}), and, in turn, the superposed Kerr-Schild black holes can always be assigned with well-defined ADM charges.
 These quantities can be determined either by evaluating the flux integrals given in (\ref{int:Madm})--(\ref{int:angmomentum:adm}) or by taking into account the Poincar\'e transformations associated with displacements, boosts and rotations performed on the individual black holes.
 In either way we get the remarkably simple relations

 where $\vec{v}{}^{\,\,[I]}$ and $\vec{d}{}^{\,\,[I]}$ are the velocity and position vectors of the individual black holes with respect to the background inertial frame, and $\vec{s}{}_\circ^{\,\,[I]}$ denotes the unit vectors pointing to directions of the individual spin vectors.